nRF24/pyRF24/README.rst

     nRF24L01+PA+LNA modules.

 .. important:: It is highly recommended that the nRF24L01's VCC and GND pins have a parallel
-    capacitor to stablize the power supply.
+    capacitor to stabilize the power supply.
 Usually 100 microfarad is enough, but the capacitance ultimately depends on the nature of your power supply's stability.

 Dependencies